thlorenz/replpad/README.md

 Only minor functionality implemented at this point.

-Check out this [little screencast](http://youtu.be/rwBuSlzU57Y) to get an idea about what it will do.
+Check out this [little screencast](http://youtu.be/AuGPd-AAl-8) to get an idea about what it is capable of.

 ## installation